About the course

 - Fitness to train to teach check to ensure you are medically fit to take a teacher training course.

-- Disclosure and Barring Service (DBS) checks – the Government scheme, to enable the identification of people who are barred from working with children and vulnerable adults.
-For more information visit the gov.uk website.
+- Disclosure and Barring Service (DBS) checks – this is the Government scheme, to enable the identification of people who are barred from working with children and vulnerable adults.
+For more information visit:

 About the training provider

-Bath Spa University has been awarded a grade 1 'outstanding' for its primary and secondary teacher education programmes by the quality regulator Ofsted, which is the highest grade that can be given.
-The programmes build on a long established history of teacher training, excellent education research, and teaching at undergraduate and postgraduate level.
+Bath Spa University has been awarded a Grade 1 'outstanding' for its Primary and Secondary ITE programmes by the quality regulator Ofsted, which is the highest grade that can be given.

 Training with disabilities and other needs